topbitdu/unidom-common/README.md

   belongs_to :team
   belongs_to :place

-  code :software_process, SoftwareProcess
+  code :process, Process
-  # SoftwareProcess is a enum type per ProgneTapera
+  # Process is a enum type per ProgneTapera,
+  # the typical values are: waterfall, agile, lean, scrum, extreme_programming, and etc.

   # other fields: code, description